iQuHACK/2021_EntanglementX/README.md

 ## Future Work
 - How to set *T* as a game designer? *T* uniform superposition of all edges?
-- Winning trategy for the player?
-Random selection of coin operators when *T* uniform superposition of all edges?
+- Winning strategy for the player?
+- Is random selection of coin operators beneficial when *T* uniform superposition of all edges?
+- What if the player is allowed to choose coin operators at each time step?